scriptclump/open_source_question_answers/wordpress.md

 	refer official URL: https://en.support.wordpress.com/com-vs-org/ for more details.

-=> Use of WordPress?
+**Use of WordPress?**

 WordPress is a free and open-source blogging tool and a content management system (CMS) based on PHP and MySQL.
 Features include a plugin architecture and a template system.
 	WordPress was used by more than 23.3% of the top 10 million websites as of January 2015

-=> feature of WordPress?
+**feature of WordPress?**

 Here are some of the features that we think that you’ll love.

 	Simplicity
 	Flexibility